samcartersmith/cds/README.md

 yarn setup
 ```

-2. Add a .env.local file at root of repo with the following:
+2. If you need to run scripts that require access to Figma, add a .env.local file at root of repo with the following:

 ```
-FIGMA_ACCESS_TOKEN=[ask the team for shared last pass secret note]
+FIGMA_ACCESS_TOKEN=[access or request access to the UI Infra shared vault on 1Password for the token]
 ```

-You need this for releasing icons, illustrations, and figma plugin.
+You need this token for the Figma plugin and to release icons or illustrations.
 If the script uses this FIGMA_ACCESS_TOKEN, you need this.
+If you are just running CDS environments locally, you do not need this.

 ## Organization of our Docs